Nationals host the Guardians to begin 3-game series

 PITCHING PROBABLES: Guardians: Luis Ortiz (2-3, 4.78 ERA, 1.41 WHIP, 36 strikeouts); Nationals: Jake Irvin (2-1, 4.01 ERA, 1.12 WHIP, 33 strikeouts)

-BOTTOM LINE: The Washington Nationals host the Cleveland Guardians on Monday to begin a three-game series.
+BOTTOM LINE: The Washington Nationals begin a three-game series at home against the Cleveland Guardians on Tuesday.

-Washington has a 9-7 record in home games and a 16-19 record overall.
-The Nationals are 10-5 in games when they scored at least five runs.
+Washington is 16-19 overall and 9-7 in home games.
+The Nationals have gone 7-14 in games when they have given up at least one home run.

-Cleveland has a 9-9 record on the road and a 20-14 record overall.
-The Guardians have a 7-4 record in games when they hit two or more home runs.
+Cleveland has a 20-14 record overall and a 9-9 record in road games.
+The Guardians have an 8-1 record in games decided by one run.

+The matchup Tuesday is the first meeting of the season between the two teams.

-TOP PERFORMERS: James Wood leads the Nationals with nine home runs while slugging .545.
+TOP PERFORMERS: Nathaniel Lowe has seven doubles, six home runs and 27 RBI while hitting .254 for the Nationals.
 C.J.
-Abrams is 15-for-43 with three doubles, two triples and six RBI over the last 10 games.
+Abrams is 15-for-43 with three doubles and two triples over the past 10 games.

-Kyle Manzardo has three doubles, a triple and eight home runs for the Guardians.
-Bo Naylor is 4-for-27 with a double and three home runs over the past 10 games.
+Kyle Manzardo leads the Guardians with eight home runs while slugging .495.
+Bo Naylor is 4-for-27 with three home runs and five RBI over the past 10 games.

 LAST 10 GAMES: Nationals: 5-5, .259 batting average, 6.09 ERA, outscored by 15 runs